cyberark/cyberark-conjur-cli/README.md

 #### Install the SDK

 The SDK can be installed via PyPI.
-Note that the SDK pushed to PyPI does not have the updated capabilities and experience as the GA CLI version offers.
-The latest version pushed to PyPI is v.0.1.1.
+Note that the SDK is a **Community** level project meaning that the SDK is subject to alterations that may result in breaking change.

+To avoid unanticipated breaking changes, make sure that you stay up-to-date on our latest releases and review the project's [CHANGELOG.md](CHANGELOG.md).

 ```
 $ pip3 install conjur-client